fredgibbs/fredgibbs.github.io/about.md

 ---

 # Hello World!
-I'm Fred Gibbs, an ~~assistant~~ associate professor in the [history department](http://history.unm.edu) at the [University of New Mexico](http://unm.edu).
+I'm Fred Gibbs, an associate professor in the [history department](http://history.unm.edu) at the [University of New Mexico](http://unm.edu).

-My work in medical and environmental history focuses on the changing historical relationships between food, diet and health (particularly the popularization of nutritional science), and the intersection of food, environmental, and urban histories (particularly food production, distribution, and geographies of health).
+My research focuses primarily on the changing historical relationships between food, diet and health (particularly the popularization of nutritional science), and the intersection of food, environmental, and urban histories (particularly food production, distribution, and geographies of health).

 My work in the digital humanities (particularly digital history) explores new modes of historical research and publishing, the importance of design in scholarship (especially cartography), critical GIS, and emerging digital publication practices for scholarship.